Mithula-cbw/ToDoo/README.md

 - **Responsiveness**: Adjusts layout and elements for mobile and desktop views.
 - **Error Handling**: Uses state to manage and display form errors in real time.
 - **Intuitive Design**: A simple and clean design that provides visual feedback for user actions.
+- **User Authentication with JWT**:
+  - Users can log in with their credentials and receive a secure **JWT**.
+  - The token is used for user authentication on subsequent requests, allowing seamless access to the app without re-authentication.
+  - Tokens have an expiration time and can be refreshed to keep the user logged in without requiring them to re-enter credentials.

 ### Register Page